hashicorp/design-system/website/docs/components/app-footer/partials/guidelines/guidelines.md

 ## Order of content

-While the code allows flexibility in the ordering of links and content, we recommend the following structure for a consistent visual appearance across applications:
+While the Ember component allows flexibility in the ordering of links and content, we recommend the following structure for a consistent visual appearance across applications:

-- Status link
+- StatusLink
-- Legal links
+- LegalLinks
 - Additional links
 - Plain text items (or metadata, such as version numbers)
 - Copyright